 An example of how confidence levels may appear in Age Test results.

 After extensive testing with hundreds of dogs who ranged in age from four months to 18 years old, from over 100 breeds and breed mixes, and of various body sizes and weights, our science team is confident we have developed the most accurate canine age test on the market.
-You can read more about how we validated the accuracy of the test in this summary.
+For details, you can read more about how we validated the accuracy of the Age Test.

 Why Age Test results might not be what you expect